theEricMa/ScaleDreamer/README.md

 ## ⚙️ Dependencies and Installation

 <details>
-<summary> Follow the [threestudio](https://github.com/threestudio-project/threestudio) instructions to set up your environment, or use our provided instructions as below. (click to expand)</summary>
+<summary> Follow the [threestudio](https://github.com/threestudio-project/threestudio) to set up the conda environment, or use our provided instructions as below. </summary>

 - Create a virtual environment:

 ```sh